efeslab/siloz/README.md

 - Allows full range of guest-reserved nodes to be allocated to guests as HugeTLB pages.
 - Offlines guard row pages.
 - Places `memmap` for each logical node on host-reserved nodes.
-- Ensures host kernel allocations are placed on host-reserved nodes; when possible, allocations host allocations associated with a guest context are placed on the same socket.
+- Ensures host kernel allocations are placed on host-reserved nodes; when possible, host allocations associated with a guest context are placed on the same socket.
 - Ensures cgroup/cpuset logic supersedes mempolicy and node restrictions are enforced.
 - Manages memory stats for different VM regions.